wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/7-add-email-settings.md

 1. Review the values and settings for this configuration profile.
 2. Click **Create**.

-You have now created a new device configuration profile named "Windows 11 email settings".
+You've now created a new device configuration profile named "Windows 11 email settings".
 You can see the new configuration profile in the list by selecting **Devices** > **Configuration profiles**.
 For more information about email configuration settings in Intune, see [Email profile settings for devices running Windows 10/11 in Microsoft Intune](/mem/intune/configuration/email-settings-windows-10).